learning-bootcamps/iOS-Development-Bootcamp-July-2023/README.md

 **Day 1: AVFoundation**

+- Understanding the AVFoundation framework
+- Working with Camera
+- Performance and memory management

 **Day 2: Media Library**

+- Understanding the Media Library
+- Integrating the UIImagePickerController
+- Handling media assets

 **Day 3: MapKit**

+- Embed maps directly into your app’s windows and views
+- Add annotations and overlays to a map to call out points of interest

 **Day 4: Contacts**
+- Access the user's contacts
+- Display contact information

 **Day 5: Project 3 - Social Media App**